alexi.sh

 What an AI detector is trying to do

-To see why these statistics exist, it helps to know how the text was produced in the first place: an LLM generates writing by repeatedly predicting the most likely next token.
-That very process leaves a faint statistical signature, and detectors hunt for it.
+To see why these statistics exist, it helps to know how the text was made.
+An LLM writes by guessing the most likely next token, again and again.
+That very process leaves a faint statistical trace, and detectors hunt for it.

 A fountain pen writing cursive text on lined paper